 For most memory foam mattresses bought online, shipping is fast and free.
-Bed-in-a-box memory foam mattresses are compressed in plastic packaging and sent to your doorstep in a box of manageable size that typically arrives within 7-10 days.
+Boxed memory foam mattresses are compressed in plastic packaging and sent to your doorstep in a manageably sized “mattress in a box” that typically arrives within 7-10 days.

 Once the mattress arrives, all you have to do to set it up is take the box to your bedroom and remove the packaging.
-Because of the package’s weight, it’s recommended that two people do this together, especially for mattresses that are Queen-size and larger.
+Because of the package’s weight, it’s recommended that two people do this together, especially for a queen size mattress and larger.

 The exact shipping terms can depend on the mattress and where it is purchased.
 If you buy from a third-party retailer like Amazon or Walmart, the cost and timeline of delivery may be different than if a mattress is bought directly from the manufacturer.